5 Doctor Specialties with the Least Burnout

 No matter the medical path you choose, research can play a huge role in your success.
 From premed to medical student to resident, your research experiences and publications are a soft component that, if executed properly, can ensure you stand out amongst your peers.

 The Ultimate Premed & Medical Student Research Course distills the tactics and lessons our team has learned from earning more than 60 publications and abstracts each.
 You heard that correctly.
-Myself and the team behind the research course each have more than 60 publications, abstracts, and presentations to our name.
+The team and I behind the research course each have more than 60 publications, abstracts, and presentations to our name.
 And it’s this very research that consistently wowed admissions committees both for medical school and residency.

 This Post Has One Comment